Guide to API-first

 Here are the initial steps to becoming an API-first company:

-- Understand your organization's approach to producing APIs—identify where standard processes exist, and where they don't
+- API production insights: Understand your organization's approach to producing APIs—identify where standard processes exist, and where they don't.
+Once you've identified where standard processes might be missing, encourage your teams to develop guidelines for those areas to ensure consistency in your API production.

-- Define your business domain boundaries and map your organizational structure to those boundaries
+- Define boundaries: Define your business domain boundaries and map your organizational structure to those boundaries.
+This mapping process can also help you spot overlaps or gaps in your organizational structure and improve communication and collaboration among teams.

 For many, this is the North Star for many teams that embark on an API-first journey.
 API design-first is about designing APIs in a collaborative way before you write code or release anything into production.